I recently played around a little bit with volshell, as I had realized I do not have sufficient notes on how to use it. I’ll share the notes below.

 extra cooler link

 I added the links to amazon as well; not that this is always the best choice to buy, but it will get you an idea what to buy.
 I have chosen a bit of a faster SD card to not have to wait to long while copying the data to the SD card.
+All sum-up to 82,27 € for the complete setup.

 The additional cooler is completely optional.
 I usually order these extra coolers because they tend to be really cheap and therefore “Why not?”.
 To open the housing there are four clips on the bottom side.
 Just push them a bit to the outside and it will open.